Canon 7D II vs Panasonic GH5

 Travel and landscape photographers will find it useful that the 7D Mark II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the 7D Mark II and the GH5 are recent models that are part of the current product line-up.
-The 7D Mark II replaced the earlier Canon 7D, while the GH5 followed on from the Panasonic GH4.
+The 7D Mark II is a recent model that features in the current product line-up of Canon.
+In contrast, the GH5 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the GH5 was succeeded by the Panasonic GH5 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 7D II and the Panasonic GH5?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.